-The proposed rule change does not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

 C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others